BMW Oil Leaks

 Oil pan gaskets are another common location for oil leaks to develop.
 This form of leak tends to be a bigger concern than valve cover leaks, as more oil is available to leak out of the block.
 Failing to fix your BMW’s oil pan gaskets can cause large amounts of oil to leak, preventing your engine block from being properly lubricated.

 Head gasket leaks are often the most severe and complicated replacements.
 If you notice oil leaking from your head gaskets, contact German Car Depot and setup an appointment immediately.
 Long term head gasket damage can lead to many problems, including loss of engine compression.

 Main seals are a less common problem, but are more expensive to repair.
 This is a higher priority repair, as leaks here are often large.
 Fixing this leak early can prevent many long term problems.
 The mechanics at GCD have repaired many of these, and are highly qualified to fix your main seal leak.

 The crank seal, or crankshaft seal, is another location to watch for oil leaks.
 Leaks here can also lead to large amounts of oil loss, which can cause costly repairs further down the road.

 Locating Oil Leaks

 Locating oil leaks on your BMW can be a difficult task at times.
 Oil residue and build up around your engine block usually make following an oil trail difficult.
 From low tech methods like using your fingers, or following leaks with your eyes, to high tech methods such as using chemical dyes, German Car Deport can locate and repair your leaks.

-If you have located leaks of any kind on your BMW, contact German Car Depot and it’s team of trained professionals today at 954-921-1515.
+If you have located leaks of any kind on your BMW, contact German Car Depot and it’s team of trained professionals today.